OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 gulp serve --nobrowser
 ~~~

-That last command starts a local web server at https://localhost:4321; and the SharePoint package points to that URL instead of a CDN so be sure leave it running or your solution won't work/.
+That last command starts a local web server at https://localhost:4321; and the SharePoint package points to that URL instead of a CDN so be sure leave it running.

-If you want to upload your JavaScript bundle to the SharePoint public CDN so it will work away from your development chomputer, run these commands:
+OPTION 2: If you want to upload your JavaScript bundle to the SharePoint public CDN so it will work away from your development computer, run these commands:

 ~~~bash
 gulp bundle --ship